 Widgets are laid out on a grid, with a layout being a permutation of widget identification numbers.
 Because we also encode aesthetic properties of widgets (such as widget color) which do not use a permutation encoding, we use two chromosomes to specify the UI.
 We assign integer identification numbers, ranging from 1 up to the maximum number of widgets in the layout, to every widget.
 Zero denotes blank spaces on the grid.
-A sample layout and its encoding is shown in figure 1.
-In order to preserve this permutation representation, we use PMX, partial mapped crossover.
+A sample layout and its encoding is shown in Fig. 1.
+In order to preserve this permutation representation, we use PMX, partial mapped crossover, as the crossover operator for this chromosome.
 PMX keeps crossover from creating individuals with duplicate genes, which would violate the permutation property.
-We also use swap mutation, which randomly picks two genes in the chromosome and swaps their value.
+We also use swap mutation, which randomly picks two individuals in the chromosome and swaps them.
+The permutation representation is effective in that the positions of the widgets in the layout are reduced to a shuffling of the permutation of widget identification numbers.
 The second chromosome encodes the characteristics of each widget in a layout; currently this consists of the color of each widget.
 The encoding for this chromosome is a bit string - 0s and 1s.
 We use single point crossover and bit flip mutation on this chromosome.